StanfordWIMM/stanfordwimm.github.io/index.md

 Applications from those of all genders, identities, and backgrounds are welcome.

-Application for 2025-2026 academic year is now open:
+Application for 2025-2026 academic year is open till Wednesday October 8 at noon.

-Apply [here](https://forms.gle/mM3jBiuqPKErZRJA7) to be a mentee.
+Apply [here](https://forms.gle/mM3jBiuqPKErZRJA7) to be a mentee |
 Apply [here](https://forms.gle/hWaHB5mjBckNt7RZ7) to be a mentor.

 <mark>Join us in our community events</mark>